Getting Started

 pnpm installTemplate Download Failed

-vup template --updateWindows Path Issues
+vup add my-appWindows Path Issues

 On Windows, if you encounter path-related issues, ensure you use the correct path separators, or use Git Bash or WSL.